We may earn affiliate commissions for the recommended products. Learn more.

 Torrenting

-You should use a high-quality and secure VPN wherever you want to download something using P2P technology.
+You should use a high-quality and secure VPN whenever you want to download something using P2P technology.
 It will accomplish everything you need, including masking your IP address, bypassing torrent restrictions, and keeping download speeds sky-high.

 Securing public Wi-Fi

-A VPN is necessary if you frequent publicly-available Wi-Fi networks, which are a breeding ground for malicious hackers.
+A VPN is necessary if you frequent publicly available Wi-Fi networks, which are a breeding ground for malicious hackers.
 Without a VPN, your online activities are completely exposed to others on the network and vulnerable to interception.
 That means your browsing history, personal data, and payment information are ripe for the taking.

 Bypassing censorship

 Just like Tor, a VPN can bypass censorship and hide you from mass surveillance.
 The bright side is that your connection speed doesn’t take a severe hit with one.
 Furthermore, the most secure VPNs provide more options for tackling digital censorship measures.
-For example, you can utilize specialized proxies, enable traffic obfuscation, double VPN, Tor over VPN, and many more features.
+For example, you can utilize specialized proxies, traffic obfuscation, a double VPN, Tor over VPN, and many more features.

 Extra tools offered by VPN services

 A compelling argument for choosing VPNs over Tor is the abundance of extra tools frequently included.
-These features can be geared towards extra security, convenience, anonymity, improved torrenting performance, and more.
+These features can be geared toward extra security, convenience, anonymity, improved torrenting performance, and more.
 Here’s a glimpse at what you can encounter:

 • Ad blocking.
 A VPN with ad-blocking capabilities can protect you from adware and improve page loading times by eliminating online advertisements.